 He died a couple of days later, giving death one final kick in the teeth by surviving until Wednesday when he was ‘supposed’ to die on Tuesday.

 Whilst writing this article I came across a diary entry I made at the time.
+(I kept a diary for years, and the most painful but educational parts are in a separate article here.)
 The day after he died, I went to a school voluntarily and taught some chess.
 I wrote: